Mycena Chlorophos Facts

 The height of its comparatively thin stalk actually varies quite significantly, measuring from 0.2 – 1.2 in (6 – 30 mm).
 Its cap, meanwhile, also ranges in size over a broad range.
 But, this portion of it typically does not exceed roughly 1.2 in (30 mm) in total diameter.

 The same cap also possesses a thin coating of a harmless, though surprisingly sticky, substance.
 The most notable feature of the Mycena Chlorophos, however, obviously remains its naturally occurring luminescence.
 This presents as a pale green.

 It also holds one more fascinating, if somewhat unpleasant, characteristic.
 This unique wonder of evolution emits a comparatively strong odor of ammonia.
 Due to the presence of this particular scent, the relative edibility of this fungi remains in question

 - Phylum: Basidiomycota

 - Family: Mycenaceae

 - Genus: Mycena

 - Species: M. chlorophos

-The Mycena Chlorophos grows endemically only in portions of subtropical Asia.
-Furthermore, these portions include the countries of Taiwan, Polynesia, Japan, Sri Lanka, and the island of Java in Indonesia.
+The Mycena Chlorophos grows endemically only in a very limited area of the world.
+This consists of certain portions of subtropical Asia.
+More precisely, these sections include the countries of Taiwan, Polynesia, Japan, Sri Lanka, and the island of Java, in Indonesia.

-Finally, the bioluminescence is most pronounced when the mushroom first appears.
-Afterward, it slowly fades over a period of roughly 72 hours.
+The trademark bioluminescence for which it remains best known, however, doesn’t last very long.
+In point of fact, it’s most pronounced when the mushroom first develops.
+Afterward, the eerie glow slowly fades over a period that typically measures roughly 72 hours.